Hernia: Femoral

 Femoral hernias occur just below the inguinal ligament, when abdominal contents pass into the weak area at the posterior wall of the femoral canal.
 They can be hard to distinguish from the inguinal type (especially when ascending cephalad): however, they generally appear more rounded, and, in contrast to inguinal hernias, there is a strong female preponderance in femoral hernias.
 The incidence of strangulation in femoral hernias is high.
 Repair techniques are similar for femoral and inguinal hernia.

 A Cooper's hernia is a femoral hernia with two sacs, the first being in the femoral canal, and the second passing through a defect in the superficial fascia and appearing almost immediately beneath the skin.

 Umbilical

 They involve protrusion of intra-abdominal contents through a weakness at the site of passage of the umbilical cord through the abdominal wall.

 Umbilical hernias in adults are largely acquired, and are more frequent in obese or pregnant women.
 Abnormal decussation of fibers at the linea alba may be a contributing factor.

 Incisional

 An incisional hernia occurs when the defect is the result of an incompletely healed surgical wound.
 When these occur in median laparotomy incisions in the linea alba, they are termed ventral hernias.
-These can be the most frustrating and difficult to treat, as the repair utilizes already attenuated tissue.
 These occur in about 13% of people at 2 years following surgery.